szyablitsky/shareup/README.md

 This repository is a Proof of Concept for One Page Application based on AngularJS with Ruby on Rails backend.

-This application uses Rails asset pipeline for JavaScript concatenation and minification.
+It uses Rails asset pipeline for JavaScript concatenation and minification.
-User authorisation is made on Rails side with Devise.
+User authorization is made on Rails side with Devise.
 Angular's part works only for authorized users.